google/or-tools/ortools/sat/doc/reference.md

 An integer variable.

 An IntVar is an object that can take on any integer value within defined ranges.
-Variables appears in constraint like:
+Variables appear in constraint like:

     x + y >= 5
     AllDifferent([x, y, z])